daniloxxv/github-issue-viewer/README.md

-A small React app using the GitHub API to keep display repository issues.
+A small React app using the GitHub API to display issues.

 Technologies used:
 - React